The Do’s and Don’ts of Shoes for Heel Spurs

 This doesn’t necessarily mean that you have to sacrifice style, however.
 Leather flats with arch support like Forward are perfect for the office or to grab drinks with a friend.
 For casual weekend events, comfy active footwear like Star offers laid-back style.
 These are also perfect if you are wondering how to treat bunions.

-While supportive sandals with arch support are a must-have, flat flip flops are a big no. Flip flops offer no arch support, very little padding, and a terrible fit.
+While supportive sandals with arch support are a must-have, flat flip flops are a big no when shopping for heel spur shoes.
+Flip flops offer no arch support, very little padding, and a terrible fit.
 They can break at any moment and leave you shoeless, plus with a heel spur you are undoubtedly going to feel pain wearing such an unsupportive shoe.
-Go ahead and throw yours away and invest in quality sandals like Double U, instead.
+Go ahead and throw yours away and invest in a nice pair of sandals.